André Hazes: 1990s

-1999 saw the release of a hit documentary on Hazes, named Zij Gelooft in Mij ("She Believes in Me") after his translation of the Kenny Rogers song "She Believes in Me".
+1999 saw the release of a hit documentary on Hazes, named Zij Gelooft in Mij ("She Has Faith in Me") after his translation of the Kenny Rogers song "She Has Faith in Me".
 The film portrayed the singer as a tragic man of simple ways, a well-meaning but clueless father and lousy husband tormented by stage fright and a propensity towards drinking.
 Hazes had mixed feelings about the film, but most viewers saw a man who had remained true to his humble background and whose raw emotional songs were genuinely felt.
 It earned him something of a cult status outside of his loyal fan base, with the cultural establishment taking him in a somewhat uncomfortable embrace.

 Hazes was known to live unhealthily, beer being his main vice.
 He himself once said: "If it wasn't for the fame, I'd be a full-blown alcoholic."
 In fact, he already was; he just managed to integrate this well into his life.